 After his wife’s death in 1995 he was persuaded to join classes at the Royal Academy and Richmond Adult Community College, where he stayed until shortly before he died in 2004.

 George Israel’s substantial and accomplished collection of artworks, accumulated over a lifetime of painting and drawing, are now curated by his son Tim Israel.
+Contact us if you’d like to view a selection or organise a show.
+A collection of still life artworks are currently on display and available for sale at The Petal Pusher in Kew, Surrey.

 GEORGE ISRAEL EXHIBITIONS: